- 01283 537123

 - Accountants and Business Advisers since 1988

 Registering with HMRC

 If you start working for yourself, you must register with HMRC.
-You can do this at any time up to 5 October of your business’ second tax year.
+You can do this at any time up to 5 October of your business' second tax year.
+However, registration for class 2 NICs is required earlier, within three months of the end of the month in which you started up in business, so it is wise to deal with both at the same time.
 If you do not register you may be liable to a penalty.

 It is now preferable to register online.
 You can also register by telephone or by using the form (CWF1 - register if you are a self-employed trader) incorporated in leaflet SE1 (thinking of working for yourself?).